 In a similar vein, if you have a blog/other outlet and want to get even more involved, I am well up for talking about the release anywhere that will have me.
 For discussion of guest posts etc, just email me.
 I’m sure we can work out some kind of fair arrangement.

-And if you want some new H&C material right the hell now, you can still get a complete two-thousand word done-in-one (not part of this book, an entirely standalone new thing) by signing up to my mailing list here or via the form which should appear in the left sidebar of this blog.
+And if you want some new H&C material right the hell now, you can still get a complete two-thousand word done-in-one (not part of this book, an entirely standalone new thing) by signing up to my mailing list here or via the form which should appear in the right sidebar of this blog.
 This will, as you may have guessed, guarantee you an email when I publish The Girl Who Tweeted Wolf.

 That’s probably it for now – if I’ve missed any crucial details, let me know in whatever medium pleases you.
 For now, let’s just take another look at the cover in attractive 3D-rendered form.
 Thanks to Design For Writers for their lovely work on the actual design, by the way – do contact them if you need anything similar, they’re good.